 Anti-government protests show no signs of abating in Iran despite mass arrests and killings of protesters, leading some observers to wonder whether the Islamic fundamentalist regime is in danger of losing its legitimacy.
 However, Iranian president Mahmoud Ahmidinejehad says it's all just a plot cooked up by the United States, Europe and Israel.
 (Al Jazeera)

+What began last summer as a civil disobedience campaign over the results of last June's disputed presidential election seems to have become something much broader.
 In a Dec.
 28 interview on the Council on Foreign Relations website, Robin Wright, a veteran journalist who has covered Iran since its 1979 revolution, said that while the protestors have loosely coalesced under the banner of the Green Movement led by former presidential candidate, Mir Hossein Moussavi, they don't have a single ideology or agenda: